-This is a great hands on activity to get students thinking about the size of the Earth compared to the Moon, distance, and rotation vs. revolution.
-In this handout are 4 mini-activities that cover:
+This is a great hands on activity to get students thinking about the size of the Earth compared to the Moon, distance to the moon, and the rotation vs. revolution of the Moon around Earth. (updated 5/6/25)

 • How many Moons could fit inside the Earth?